RedFireSoftwareEntertainment/AZOS-GNU-Linux/README.md

  - [ ] "Touch" version
  - [ ] Reduce .iso file size by making an installer over internet.
  - [ ] Finish the AZOS Center tool.
- - [ ] KDE, XFCE and LXDE versions.
+ - [ ] A dedicated AZOS Desktop Environment.
  - [ ] Make our own custom Software Suite for AZOS.

 ## Commiting to the project